Fernando Pacheco (footballer, born 1999)

-Fernando José Pacheco Rivas (born 26 June 1999) is a Peruvian professional footballer who plays for Deportivo Municipal on loan from Sporting Cristal, as a winger.
+Fernando José Pacheco Rivas (born 26 June 1999) is a Peruvian professional footballer who plays for Israeli club Hapoel Ironi Kiryat Shmona, as a winger.

 Club career

 Sporting Cristal

 Born in Bujama Baja, Mala, Cañete, Pacheco joined Sporting Cristal's youth setup at the age of 14.
 He made his first team debut on 20 August 2016 at the age of just 17, starting in a 1–0 home win against Unión Comercio.

 Pacheco scored his first professional goal on 3 March 2018, in a 5–0 routing of Universidad San Martín de Porres.

 Fluminense

 On 13 January 2020, Pacheco moved abroad and signed a four-year contract with Campeonato Brasileiro Série A side Fluminense.

 Emmen

 On 4 July 2022, Pacheco joined Emmen in the Netherlands on a season-long loan.